PayDock/mobile-sdk-doc/digital-wallet-widgets/applepay.md

     completion: @escaping (Result<ChargeResponse, ApplePayError>) -> Void)
 ```

-If the charge is successful, the **ApplePayView** returns a ChargeResponse that contains all the relevant information.
-In case of an error, the **ApplePayError** object is returned with information regarding the failure.
+If the charge is successful, the **ApplePayView** returns a `ChargeResponse` that contains all the relevant information.
+In case of an error, the `ApplePayError` object is returned with information regarding the failure.

-The **ApplePayRequest** contains all of the required data to enable Apple Pay.
+3. The **ApplePayRequest** contains all of the required data to enable ApplePay.

 ```Swift
 public struct ApplePayRequest {